 Obtaining supports to help with crisis situations such as a therapist, using a local crisis line, creating a support plan that includes phone numbers of people you will call and services you will reach out to if you are feeling suicidal.

-Medications like Suboxone, and Methadone for opioid dependency can be helpful.
-SSRI (certain anti depressant) can be helpful for PTSD anxiety and depression.
+Medications like Suboxone and Methadone for opioid dependency can be helpful.
+SSRI (certain antidepressant) can be beneficial for PTSD anxiety and depression.
 Most importantly these Medications are meant to be temporary and work best in conjunction with therapy.

 Remembering and Mourning.

 This stage of recovery is about making sense of what happened

 - Recognizing that the abuse is not about who you are ( worthwhile being) but rather what happened to you.

 - Deconstructing and letting go of transferred shame, guilt and disgust that is often passed on from the perpetrator to the victim.
 Knowing who you are ( a unique, beautiful being) not what the perpetrator told you who you were.

 - Mourning the loss of a happy childhood that you deserved.

 - Choosing with your therapist to help with distressing memories that may be affecting your quality of life, i.e.,